Animal worship: Serpents

-The worship of the serpent is found in many parts of the Old World, and in the Americas (Thomas 1911, p.
-52).
+The worship of the serpent is found in many parts of the Old World, and in the Americas.

 In India snake worship refers to the high status of snakes in Hindu mythology.
 Over a large part of India, there are carved representations of cobras (nagas) or stones as substitutes.
 To these people, food and flowers are offered and lights are burned before the shrines.
 Among the Dravidians a cobra that is accidentally killed is burned like a human being; no one would kill one intentionally.
-The serpent god's image is carried in an annual procession by a celibate priestess (Thomas 1911, p.
-52).
+The serpent god's image is carried in an annual procession by a celibate priestess.

 At one time there were many prevalent different renditions of the serpent cult located in India.
 In Northern India, a masculine version of the serpent named Nagaraja, known as the "king of the serpents" was worshipped.
-Instead of the "king of the serpents," actual live snakes were worshipped in South India (Bhattacharyya 1965, p.
-1).
-The Manasa cult in Bengal, India, however, was dedicated to the anthropomorphic serpent goddess, Manasa (Bhattacharyya 1965, p.
-1).
+Instead of the "king of the serpents," actual live snakes were worshipped in South India.
+The Manasa cult in Bengal, India, however, was dedicated to the anthropomorphic serpent goddess, Manasa.

 In Africa the chief centre of serpent worship was Dahomey.
 But the cult of the python seems to have been of exotic origin, dating back to the first quarter of the 17th century.
 By the conquest of Whydah, the Dahomeyans were brought in contact with a people of serpent worshippers and ended by adopting from them the beliefs which they at first despised.
 At Whydah, the chief centre, there is a serpent temple, tenanted by some fifty snakes.
 Every python of the danh-gbi kind must be treated with respect, and death is the penalty for killing one, even by accident.
 Danh-gbi has numerous wives, who until 1857 took part in a public procession from which the profane crowd was excluded; a python was carried around the town in a hammock, perhaps as a ceremony for the expulsion of evils.
 The rainbow god of the Ashanti was also conceived to have the form of a snake.
 His messenger was said to be a small variety of boa.
 But only specific individuals, not the whole species, were sacred.
 In many parts of Africa, the serpent is looked upon as the incarnation of deceased relatives.
 Among the Amazulu, as among the Betsileo of Madagascar, certain species are assigned as the abode of certain classes.
-The Maasai, on the other hand, regard each species as the habitat of a particular family of the tribe (Thomas 1911, p.
-52).
+The Maasai, on the other hand, regard each species as the habitat of a particular family of the tribe.

 In Ancient Egyptian religion, serpents had both positive and negative representations.
 On the one hand, the Egyptians worshipped several beneficent snake deities, including Wadjet, Renenutet, Meretseger, Nehebkau and Mehen.
 The uraeus was a fierce divine cobra that protected Egyptian kings and major deities.
 On the other hand, the serpent Apophis was a malevolent demon, who endeavoured to destroy the chief deity Ra.

 The Sumerians had a serpent god Ningizzida.